EV Charging Connector Sourcing Intelligence Report, 2030

 Supplier Intelligence

-The global electric vehicle charging connector category is fragmented.
-However, the top eight to ten players such as Tesla, ABB, Bosch, Siemens, Schneider, Yazaki, and Sumitomo hold dominant positions in the market with better negotiation power.
-The supplier landscape consists of fiber optic cable manufacturers and a few automotive companies.Due to the lack of standardization, this category is moving towards more and more fragmentation.
+While the industry is fragmented, the top eight to ten players such as Tesla, ABB, Bosch, Siemens, Schneider, Yazaki, and Sumitomo hold dominant procurement positions in the market with better negotiation power.
+The supplier landscape consists of fiber optic cable manufacturers and a few automotive companies.
+Due to the lack of standardization, this market is moving towards more and more fragmentation.
 There is a rise in many small and mid-sized companies trying to provide EV connectors.

 Regionally in China, as per 2022 estimates, TGOOD dominated with 40% of the total BEV charging station sector/market share.
 In 2022, the top five companies in the charging operations sector were TGOOD (TELD), Star Charge, YKC, State Grid, and Xiaojuchongdian in China.
 Global and regional suppliers are increasingly expanding their partnerships to widen their global footprint.
-For instance, Star Charge has formed partnerships with more than 60 OEMs globally such as Porsche, Land Rover, Volkswagen, Mercedes Benz, etc. in 2022.
+For instance, Star Charge has formed partnerships with more than 60 OEMs globally such as Porsche, Land Rover, Volkswagen and Mercedes Benz. in 2022.
 Similarly, in August 2023, Fisker, an EV startup company, entered a partnership agreement with Tesla.
 As per the deal, Fisker’s customers would be able to access Tesla’s supercharger network by 2025.
 Fisker’s vehicles would be made with a NACS port for charging starting in 2025.

-EV Charging Connector Category - Competitive Landscape
+EV Charging Connector Industry - Competitive Landscape

 On a global level, with about 31,000 EV charging outlets and about 3,400 supercharger stations, Tesla is among the leading companies to have one of the largest networks of fast-charging stations.
 Similarly, ABB is also another widely used brand in the charging segments.
 In 2021, ABB sold around 460,000 units of EV chargers spanning 88 markets globally.
 Out of this, 21,000 chargers were DC fast chargers and 440,000 were AC chargers.
-OEMs and manufacturers are steadily increasing category production as demand increases for EV charging stations.
+OEMs and manufacturers are steadily increasing production as demand increases for EV charging stations.
 The bargaining power of suppliers will remain moderate to low as long as standardization does not come into place.
 The bargaining power of buyers (end-user companies, OEMs, automotive manufacturers, and consumers) will continue to remain high as a result of fragmentation.
 However, the power can be limited or reduced depending on the consumers' dependency on a particular type of charging connector.
 Currently, there are three to four different types of connectors; hence, the threat of substitutes is moderate.

-Key suppliers covered in the category:
+Key suppliers covered in the industry:

 • ABB Ltd.